Yanbu: Pre-modern era

 Yanbu's history dates back at least 2,500 years, when it was a staging point on the spice and incense route from Yemen to Egypt and the Mediterranean region.

 Sharm Yanbu (شرم ينبع), historically known as Charmuthas, which is a small peninsula located to the north of Yanbu was mentioned by the Greek historian Diodorus Siculus.

-The Invasion of Dul Ashir took place in Yanbu two or three months after prophet Muhammad's return from Buwat.
+The Invasion of Dul Ashir took place in Yanbu two or three centuries after prophet Muhammad's return from Buwat.
 He appointed Abu Salamah Ibn Abd al-Assad to take his place in Medina while he was away commanding another raid.
 Between 150 and 200 followers joined this operation to al-Ushayra, Yanbu in either the month of Jumada al-awwal or Jumada al-Thani.

-They had 30 camels that they rode upon by turns.
-When they arrived at al-Usharayh, they expected to raid a rich Meccan caravan heading towards Syria led by Abu Sufyan.
-Muhammad already had the knowledge of this caravan’s departure from Mecca and waited for about a month for this caravan to pass.
-But the Meccan caravan had already passed.

 In this operation, Muhammad entered into an alliance with Banu Madlaj, a tribe inhabiting the vicinity of al-Ushayra.
 He also concluded another treaty that was made with Banu Damrah previously.
 All those treaties established good political connections for him.